neilpate/rustybits/README.md

 A simple LED blinking example for the BBC micro:bit v2 written in Rust.
 This project demonstrates basic embedded Rust programming using the nRF52833 microcontroller and the micro:bit v2 development board.

+This project is based on examples from [The Embedded Rust Book](https://docs.rust-embedded.org/book/), which provides comprehensive guidance for embedded Rust development.

 ## What This Project Does

 This is a "Hello World" equivalent for embedded systems - it blinks an LED on the micro:bit's LED matrix.
 The program: